Leveraged ETF Decay Explained with Interactive Examples

-Volatility Decay is also known as beta slippage or path dependency and is a mathematical phenomenon that affects all investments, but is particularly noticeable in leveraged ETFs.
+Leveraged ETF Decay is also known as volatility decay or beta slippage is a mathematical phenomenon that affects all investments, but is particularly noticeable in leveraged ETFs.

 The Basic Principle